rups04/Car_No_Plate_Detection/README.md

 # Car_No_Plate_Detection

-This Car No Plate Detection App is designed to execute a physical identification of the car by displaying the it's details along with owner's details.
-Here user needs to upload the image of the car only.
+This Car No Plate Detection App is designed to execute a physical identification of the car by displaying it's details along with owner's details.
+Here user only needs to upload the image of the car.

 It has mainly two parts: